 An adaptation of Cookson's (Op. cit) Interdisciplinary, Sequential-Specificity, Time-Allocation, Life-span (ISSTAL) Model is adopted for this research.
 The details of the adaptation are presented in figure 2.1.
 The model is anchored on the ISSTAL model.

 The model sees female's participation in part-time NCE programme as an outcome of various intervention strategies from the environment.
-If the environment is conducive for the female - in terms of having conducive peers influence, not being encumbered with too much household chores, not being bogged down by early marriage, not believing that females have lower mental capabilities than men, has female role model(s), not hindered by religious practices, not fearing possible sexual harassment from teachers or co-students, not being hindered by costs of education, enjoying financial and/or moral supports from parents and spouse - she will be able to participate actively in the education programme - in terms of enrolment, class attendance, classroom interaction, continuous assessment and social activities - have sound education, become skillful, resourceful, employed in better position, and become a role model for others.
-If, on the other hand, the environment is not conducive for female participating in the programme, and even, if she participates, might not perform excellently in the programme.
+If the environment is conducive for the female - in terms of having conducive peers influence, not being encumbered with too much household chores, not being bogged down by early marriage, not believing that females have lower mental capabilities than men, has female role model(s), not hindered by religious practices, not fearing possible sexual harassment from teachers or costudents, not being hindered by costs of education, enjoying financial and/or moral supports from parents and spouse - she will be able to participate actively in the education programme - in terms of enrolment, class attendance, classroom interaction, continuous assessment and social activities - have sound education, become skillful, resourceful, employed in better position, and become a role model for others.
+If, on the other hand, the environment is not conducive for female participation in the part-time N,C,E, programme, she will not be enthusiastic about participating in the programme, and even, if she participates, might not perform excellently in the programme.